nagendrasriram2008-debug/Mini-bank-management-system/README.md

 # Mini-bank-management-system
+This Project is About Mini Bank Management System Made By using C program With The Help Of Structures , Files And Functions.
-A Mini Bank Management System (BMS) automates core banking functions like account creation, deposits, withdrawals, and transfers, offering a streamlined, often localized, digital solution for tracking customer data and transactions, typically featuring user login, dashboards, databases (accounts/transactions).
+A Mini Bank Management System (BMS) automates core banking functions like account creation, deposits, withdrawals, and transfers, offering a streamlined, often localized.